-First of all, we present the model of wireless sensor network.
+First of all, we present the model of mobile sensor network.
 We assume that each node knows its position in the problem space, all sensor members in a cluster are homogeneous and cluster heads are more powerful than sensor members.
-Sensing coverage and communication coverage of each node are assumed to have a circular shape without any irregularity.
-The design variables are 2D coordinates of the sensor nodes, $\{(x_1, y_1), (x_2, y_2), \ldots\}$ .
-And the sensor nodes are assumed to be mobile.
-Many research efforts into the sensor deployment problem in wireless sensor network [4, 9] make this sensor mobility assumption reasonable.
+Communication coverage of each node is assumed to have a circular shape without any irregularity.
+The design variables are 2D coordinates of the sensor nodes, $\{(x_1, y_1), (x_2, y_2), \ldots\}$.
+Sensor nodes are assumed to have certain mobility.
+Many research efforts into the sensor deployment problem in mobile sensor networks [4, 9] make this sensor mobility assumption reasonable.